 In addition, many women don’t have the same cycle length every month.
 Actual days of bleeding can be two to seven days, which can vary monthly in each woman.

 What is ovulation?

 Ovulation is the process of one of your ovaries releasing an egg into one of your fallopian tubes.
-Although you have two ovaries, typically only one of them releases an egg each month.
-The timing of ovulation varies from woman to woman, and from month to month in each individual woman.
+Although you have two ovaries, only one of them typically releases an egg each month.
+The timing of ovulation varies from woman to woman and month to month.
 The average timing is about halfway between the end of your period and the start of your next one.